LISA D. TAYLOR

 Ms. Taylor has been repeatedly listed in Best Lawyers In America, Who’s Who in the World, Who’s Who in America, Who’s Who in American Law and is rated “AV” by Martindale- Hubbell Law Directory.
 Ms. Taylor is also a member of the Million Dollar Advocates Forum which gives recognition to lawyers throughout the United States who have achieved a trial verdict, award or settlement in the amount of One Million Dollars ($1,000,000) or more.
 In November 2016 Ms. Taylor received the Ira Geller Award for zealous advocacy on behalf of the disabled from Community Access Unlimited.
 In December 2014 she received the NJICLE Distinguished Service Award for Excellence in Continuing Legal Education from the New Jersey State Bar Association and in May 2007 she received the Distinguished Service Award from the New Jersey State Bar Association Health and Hospital Law Section for service to the health bar and health industry.
 She was named as one of ten attorneys nationally as 2004 Outstanding Physician Practice Lawyers by Nightingale’s Healthcare News and has been repeatedly named one of the Top 50 Female New Jersey Super Lawyers and Top 100 New Jersey Super Lawyers by New Jersey Monthly Magazine and a New York Area Top Lawyer by New York Magazine.
 In August 2005, she was named to the New Jersey Law Journal’s list of leading women and minority attorneys.
 Ms. Taylor served on the American Medical Association’s Doctors Advisory Network, was a Charter Member of the American Academy of Family Physicians’ Network of Practice Management Consultants and was selected as an Approved Healthcare Consultant by the American Society of Plastic & Reconstructive Surgeons.

-Ms. Taylor is serving her second term as Chair of the New Jersey State Bar Association Health Law Section and has served as a member of its Board of Directors since 1999.
-She is also serving her fifth term as Chair of the American Bar Association Health Law Section’s Ethics and Professionalism Committee and her first term as the Health Law Section’s liaison to the American Bar Association’s CPR/SOC Professional Responsibility Committee.
-She previously served as Chair of the New Jersey Supreme Court District VC Ethics Committee, and served seven terms on the American Health Lawyers Association’s ADR Task Force, served six terms as Vice Chair of the Physician Organizations Practice Group of the American Health Lawyers Association, served four terms as Vice Chair of the Business Law and Governance Practice Group of the American Health Lawyers Association and served three terms as Co-Chair of the Emerging Issues in Healthcare Planning Committee of the American Bar Association Health Law Section.
+Ms. Taylor is Chair-Elect of the New Jersey State Bar Association Health Law Section, has served as a member of its Board of Directors since 1999 and previously served as Chairman from 2004 to 2005.
+She is also serving her fourth term as Vice Chair of the Business Law and Governance Practice Group of the American Health Lawyers Association and her fourth term as Chair of the American Bar Association Health Law Section’s Ethics and Professionalism Committee.
+She previously served as Chair of the New Jersey Supreme Court District VC Ethics Committee, and served seven terms on the American Health Lawyers Association’s ADR Task Force, served six terms as Vice Chair of the Physician Organizations Practice Group of the American Health Lawyers Association and three terms as Co-Chair of the Emerging Issues in Healthcare Planning Committee of the American Bar Association Health Law Section.
 She was appointed a Special Ethics Master by the New Jersey Supreme Court in 2011 and was previously a member of the New Jersey State Bar Association’s Standing Committee on Professional Responsibility and the American Arbitration Association’s Healthcare Dispute Resolution Task Force.
 She also previously served on the Boards of Directors of the Greater New Jersey and Northern New Jersey Chapters of the Alzheimer’s Association, the Junior League of Morristown, West Essex Community Health Services, Inc. and Advanced Community Health Systems, Inc. (a Medicare certified home health agency and hospice), for which she served as Chairman.